Welcome to Hong Kong: Development

 On July 23, 2019, it was announced that the second episode of the eighth season of Arrow would be titled "Welcome to Hong Kong".
 The episode was directed by Antonio Negret, and written by Jill Blankenship and Sarah Tarkoff.

 Writing

-The title of this episode is a reference to the last line from the season two finale "Unthinkable", spoken by Amanda Waller to Oliver Queen, when he wakes to find himself in Hong Kong, recruited against his will to join A.R.G.U.S.
+The title of this episode is a reference to the last line from the season two finale "Unthinkable", spoken by Amanda Waller to Oliver Queen, when he wakes to find himself in Hong Kong.
 Stephen Amell, who plays Oliver, explained that just as the season premiere was an "ode to season 1", the second episode would be an "ode to season 3", exploring Oliver's time in Hong Kong.
 Despite it not being in the original script, Amell and Negret worked together to include a scene in the episode showing Oliver putting his wedding ring back on (having impersonated the unmarried Earth-2 Oliver Queen in the previous episode), to demonstrate the way in which his wife, Felicity Smoak, "is ever-present in Oliver's mind".